Axway-API-Management-Plus/Typing-Based-Biometric-Authentication/README.md

 # Typing Based Biometric Authentication
-A sample API and test suite to test out TypingDNA's REST APIs for typing based biometric authentication.
+A sample API and test suite to test out TypingDNA's REST APIs for typing based biometric authentication with the Axway API Management Suite.

 ## Descrpition
 The TypingDNA (https://api.typingdna.com) team has a very neat suite that supports 2FA (two factor authentication) by enabling biometric authentication based on keyboard typing patterns.
 Included in this are tools such as: